uptane/deployment-considerations/exceptional_operations.md

 **Figure 3.** *Uptane forbids the installation of images with lower release counters than what is currently installed.*

 The advantage to this method is that it prevents rollback attacks in a situation where attackers compromise only the Director repository.
 However, there are two disadvantages.
 First, the release counters for images have to be maintained, even if role B now signs for images previously signed by role A. This is because release counters are always compared to previous Targets metadata files.
 Second, it is more cumbersome to roll back updates, or deliberately cause ECUs to install older images, because the release counters of these older images are incremented in the new Targets metadata for the Image repository with offline keys.
 However, this method SHOULD be preferred, because it is more secure.
-See the [Enhanced Security Practices](https://uptane.github.io/deployment-considerations/security_considerations.html) section for more techniques that can be used to limit rollback attacks when the Director repository is compromised.
+See the [Enhanced Security Practices](https://uptane.github.io/deployment-considerations/security_considerations.html) section of this document for more techniques that can be used to limit rollback attacks when the Director repository is compromised.

 ## Adding, removing, or replacing ECUs